Skip to Content

 2. Protect the Metal with a Rust Preventative or Lubricant

-As you know, snowblowers are not water-resistant, so it is critical to protect all the visible components of this unit by lubricating them from time to time.
-A lubricant or rust preventative will prevent moisture from directly coming into contact with the metal, making sure all the moving parts remain functional.
-To achieve even better results, remove the bottom cover and focus your lubrication on the following critical areas, using a thin layer of lubricant.
+As you know, snowblowers are not water-resistant, so it is critical to occasionally protect this unit’s visible components by lubricating them.
+Lubricant or rust preventative will prevent moisture from directly contacting the metal, ensuring all the moving parts remain functional.

 • The gears